smxi/inxi/README.txt

 since I've removed the legacy .gz files from the branch, which were only reasons for its existence.

-Every commit is auto-tagged.
+I auto tag commits I that I feel are somewhat complete at that stage of the coding.
 There ar NO releases, don't even dream of pretending a tagged release holds any significance at all.
 I only added auto tagging to get the maintainers to stop annoying me about tagging.
 There is NO repeat NO meaning to the fact a commit is tagged.
+A tag is a pointer to a commit, and has no further meaning.

 Every current commit is the active release, all past commits are not supported.
 Tagging has ZERO meaning, it's purely a formality that certain distros can't figure out how to do without, that's all.

+NOTE: JUST BECAUSE GITHUB CALLS MY TAGGED COMMITS 'RELEASES' DOES NOT REPEAT NOT MEAN THEY ARE RELEASES!!!
+Got it?
+I can't change the words on the tag page.
+They are tagged commmits, period.
+I did not want to use tags precisely to avoid the idea that inxi has any release that exists that is other than it's current master version, but I decided that it was less pain to add tags than to argue this point any further.

 =====================================================================
 DEVELOPMENT BRANCH: